Hadaward/bytejs/docs/bytes.md

 - :warning: Documentation can change at any time so it's important to stay tuned.
+- :warning: This documentations is outdated and doesn't complain with reality anymore.
+I will be writing a new documentation sooner.

 ## ByteJS
 For ByteJS to work, it is necessary to create a bytearray capable of writing and reading primitive types in the array.
 Supported types are listed below with their respective size in bytes and their representation.